JakubBujnowicz/latex-templates/README.md

 # latex-templates
-LaTeX templates prepared for different kinds of documents
+LaTeX templates prepared for different kinds of documents.